dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 Now, when we create a new directory in the `/Users/paul` directory, we will see a corresponding event.

-In a separate terminal, we create this new directory:
+In a separate terminal, we create this new directory using a REST API call.

 ```console
 paul@sprocket:~$ curl -u paul -X POST -H 'Content-Type: application/json' \